Recurrent Autoregressive Diffusion: Global Memory Meets Local Attention: Ablation study

 \subsection{Noise Level of Memory Frames}

 We conducted an ablation study to evaluate the impact of noise levels applied to memory frames that are fed into hidden states of RNN during training.
-Our findings indicate that introducing higher noise levels makes model optimization more challenging, leading to increased training loss and degraded evaluation metrics, as illustrated in Fig.~\ref{fig:lnr} and Table~\ref{tab:lnr}.
-These results highlight the importance of our design choice: all clean frames used for memory are pre-processed in the pre-fetching stage, slided by a DiT model with a window size of 1 and decoupled from the denoising stage.
+Our findings indicate that introducing higher noise levels makes model optimization more challenging, leading to significantly higher training loss and degraded evaluation metrics, as illustrated in \cref{tab:lnr}.
+These results highlight the importance of our design choice: all clean frames used for memory are pre-processed in the pre-fetching stage, slid by a DiT model with a window size of 1 and decoupled from the denoising stage.

-This approach shares some similarities with the strategy of \citet{po2025longcontextstatespacevideoworld}, where the initial $n$ frames of each training sequence are left clean and excluded from the diffusion loss calculation.
+This approach shares some similarities with the strategy of Po et al. \cite{po2025longcontextstatespacevideoworld}, where the initial $n$ frames of each training sequence are left clean and excluded from the diffusion loss calculation.
 However, our method is more comprehensive, where all frames passed into the RNN hidden states remain clean, rather than solely the initial portion.
 Moreover, our approach does not interfere with the computation of the diffusion loss, further enhancing training efficiency.